 In a misleading “White Paper,” the anti-vaccine organization, Del Bigtree‘s Informed Consent Action Network (ICAN) argued that “eliminating vaccine exemptions and curtailing criticism is unethical and un-American” because, they argue, it invalidates vaccination informed consent.
 The initial statement is wrong, and the arguments brought to support it are wrong.
 This article corrects the record.

-ICAN’s Initial Statement: “. . . eliminating vaccine exemptions and curtailing criticism is unethical and un-American. . .” is wrong, and here are the facts:
+The initial statement of the anti-vaccine group ICAN — “. . . eliminating vaccine exemptions and curtailing criticism is unethical and un-American. . .” — is wrong, and here are the facts:

 - School mandates reduce the risk of outbreaks in schools and improve the safety of children and the community.
 Stronger mandates lead to fewer outbreaks (pdf).
 Parents misled by anti-vaccine misinformation do not have a protected right to make school less safe for other people’s children.

 - Parents reserve the right to consent or refuse vaccines, but choices have consequences.
 An epilepsy patient refusing to take anti-seizure medication may be denied a driving license (which in many states would limit access to jobs, shopping, and more).
 The consequence of a parent’s choice not to protect their own children from diseases may be limits on their ability to send the child to school and risk others.